What Is the Best Kind of RV Holding Tank Treatment?

 Are Enzyme RV Tank Treatments Better?

 Absolutely not.
-Enzyme-based treatments are effective at breaking down toilet paper and fresh organic waste under favorable conditions.
+As shown abundantly on line, Enzyme-based treatments are effective at breaking down toilet paper and fresh organic waste under favorable conditions.
 They can reduce visible solids, so if your goal is liquification of waste, then enzymes will make you happy.

 However, effectiveness at digestion does not automatically translate into cleaner tanks or better dumping.
 Digested waste can still adhere to tank walls, coat sensors, and remain behind after dumping.
 Mineral based treatments like Happy Campers are designed to create a protective barrier that prevents solids from sticking to tank walls and encapsulating odors under any condition.
 This is what makes you a Happy Camper.